13 days Tokyo to Tokyo

 Time for a free afternoon!
 You can choose to explore more of Osaka on your own, have the ultimate Japanese shopping experience in Shinsaibashi or have a rest.

-Your evening you will start the night off by seeing if you can be The Dragon Trip Arcade Challenge Champion, or eat, drink, game and enjoy the endless Dotonbori and Namba night scenes.
+Your evening you will start the night off by playing off to become The Dragon Trip Arcade Challenge Champion, or eat, drink, game and enjoy the endless Dotonbori and Namba night scenes.

 Tonight, you will sleep at a capsule hotel – small, private and quintessentially Japanese.